nanoporetech/tombo/docs/filtering.rst

 ``filter_coverage``
 -------------------

 The ``filter_coverage`` command aims to filter reads to achieve more even read depth across a genome.
-This may be useful particularly in canonical and particularly in alternative mode estimation.
-This filter may also help make some testing cases more comparable across the genome.
+This may be useful particularly in canonical and particularly in alternative model estimation.
+This filter may also help make test statistics more comparable across the genome.

 This filter is applied by randomly selecting reads weighted by the approximate coverage at the mapped location of each read.
 The number of reads removed from downstream processing is defined by the ``--percent-to-filter`` option.

-This filter is likely to be more useful for PCR'ed sample where duplicate locations are more likely to accumulate and cause very large spikes in coverage.
+This filter is likely to be more useful for PCR'ed sample where duplicate locations are more likely to accumulate and cause large spikes in coverage.

 -----------------
 ``clear_filters``